Chihhaowu/SuffixArray/README.md

 # SuffixArray
-Implementation of a naive and accelerated algorithm to query a suffix array in c++.
+Implementation of a naive and accelerated algorithm to query a suffix array written in C++.
 Link to assignment specifications: https://rob-p.github.io/CMSC858D_S22/assignments/02_suffix_arrays

 buildSA.cpp : constructing the suffix array and an auxiliary index